LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Survey flow

-When a messaging conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
+When a bot conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.

 The bot then sends the survey questions one by one based on the survey bot's dialog flow.
 Upon each consumer response, the bot sends the next question based on the defined logic.

 When the dialog flow ends, the survey is closed.
-Any message sent by the consumer after the survey is closed opens a new messaging conversation.
+Any message sent by the consumer after the survey is closed opens a new messaging conversation. ???
+FIX ???

 #### Survey triggering

-- When the messaging conversation has ended (either by the consumer or the agent), the survey is automatically triggered; there is no need to "transfer" to the survey.
+- When the conversation with the custom bot has ended, the survey is automatically triggered; there is no need to "transfer" to the survey.
 - A survey is triggered based on the last skill of the conversation.
 - Only conversations with a skill assigned to them are capable of triggering a survey.
 If a conversation is “unassigned,” it can't trigger a survey.
-- A survey is not triggered upon auto close.
+- A survey is not triggered upon auto close. ???
+FIX ???

 #### Survey skip or timeout